StefanBartl/sandbox.nvim/README.md

 }
 ```

-> ⚠️ If you set `lazy = true`, you must explicitly list all supported commands you want to use:
+> ⚠️ If you use `lazy = true`, you must explicitly list all supported commands:
 >
 > ```lua
 > cmd = {
->   "ContainerList",
->   "ContainerLogs",
->   "ContainerExec",
+>   "ContainerList", "ContainerLogs", "ContainerExec",
->   "ContainerStart",
->   "ContainerStop",
->   "ContainerKill",
+>   "ContainerStart", "ContainerStop", "ContainerKill",
->   "ContainerInspect",
+>   "ContainerInspect", "ContainerRemove", "ContainerPrune",
-    "ContainerRemove",
-    "ContainerPrune"
+>   "ImageList", "ImagePull", "ImageRemove", "ImagePrune"
 > }
 > ```
->
-> For most setups, `event = "VeryLazy"` is recommended – it avoids startup delay without needing manual command registration.
+> For most setups, `event = "VeryLazy"` is recommended.

 ---